USD/IQD exchange rates decline in Baghdad, Erbil - Shafaq News

 USD/IQD exchange rates decline in Baghdad, Erbil

-Shafaq News/ The exchange rate of the US dollar against the Iraqi dinar dropped, on Monday, in Baghdad and in Erbil, coinciding with the closure of the stock exchanges.
+Shafaq News/ The exchange rates of the US dollar have inched lower in the markets of Baghdad and Erbil, following the closure of the stock exchange on Tuesday.

-According to a Shafaq News Agency survey, Al-Kifah and Al-Harithiya central stock exchanges recorded an exchange rate of 154,100 IQD per $100, down from 154,900 IQD earlier in the day.
+According to a Shafaq News Agency survey, Al-Kifah and Al-Harithiya central exchanges in Baghdad registered an exchange rate of 153,200 IQD per $100, down from 153,500 IQD earlier in the day.